harumuki/thorsten-hans.com/_posts/2020-06-09-access-kubernetes-dashboard-on-rbac-enabled-aks.md

 tags:
   - Kubernetes
 excerpt: "Get quick access to the Kubernetes Dashboard in Azure Kubernetes Service (AKS) with RBAC enabled by creating a ClusterRoleBinding."
-image: /six.jpg
+image: /chain.jpg
-unsplash_user_name: Clem Onojeghuo
+unsplash_user_name: Kaley Dykstra
-unsplash_user_ref: clemono2
+unsplash_user_ref: kaleyloved
 ---

 The Kubernetes dashboard is quite useful to drill through existing Kubernetes clusters and inspect things without using `kubectl`.
 However, starting with version `2.0.40` of Azure CLI, Azure Kubernetes clusters are deployed with Role-Based-Access-Control (RBAC)  enabled by default.
 Since that point in time, you will be presented with a bunch of errors when trying to access the traditional Kubernetes dashboard using `az aks browse`.